flyingcircusio/fc-nixos/doc/src/mysql.rst

 MySQL super user account to perform administrative commands and access log files such as the slowlog.

-Both service users and the `mysql` DB super user may invoke :command:`sudo fc-manage --build` to apply configuration changes and restart the MySQL server (if necessary).
+Service users may invoke :command:`sudo fc-manage --build` to apply configuration changes and restart the MySQL server (if necessary).

 For backup tasks the :command:`xtrabackup` command is provided, along with sudo